-- 7.2 North Waltham Forest is the largest of the three sub areas, stretching from the Banbury Reservoir and the south side of the North Circular as far as the boundaries with Epping Forest District Council to the north.
-To the south of the North Circular, via the Lee Valley, the North Area is connected to significant growth areas at Blackhorse Lane and Leyton, and then onto Stratford.
-To the west, the area is defined by the River Lea and Lee Valley Regional Park (which is Metropolitan Open Land), with the London Borough of Enfield lying further beyond the William Girling and George V reservoirs.
-To the east is the boundary with the London Borough of Redbridge. - 7.3 The character of the North of the Borough is generally suburban.
+- 7.1 In this Plan, the borough is divided into three areas: South Waltham Forest, Central Waltham Forest and North Waltham Forest.
+Each of these areas is made up of thriving places and diverse communities, rich in culture and heritage.
+The divergent character of each area presents different challenges and opportunities requiring a more locally distinctive policy response, respectful of area character.
+This chapter sets out the spatial and policy approach applicable to North Waltham Forest.
+The policies in this section should be read in conjunction with other policies in the Plan, the Highams Park Neighbourhood Plan and relevant Conservation Area Appraisals and Management Plans. - 7.2 North Waltham Forest is the largest of the three sub-areas, stretching from the Banbury Reservoir and the south side of the North Circular as far as the boundaries with Epping Forest District Council to the north.
+To the south of the North Circular, via the Lee Valley, the North Area is connected to the significant growth areas at Blackhorse Lane, Leyton and Stratford.
+To the west, the area is defined by the River Lea and Lee Valley Regional Park (which is designated as Metropolitan Open Land), with the London Borough of Enfield situated further beyond the William Girling and George V reservoirs.
+To the east is the boundary with the London Borough of Redbridge. - 7.3 The character of the north of the borough is generally suburban.
 As such, it is generally of a lower density than the Central and South Areas.
 North Waltham Forest is characterised by semi-detached houses and terraces interspersed with some larger detached properties.
-These are generally a mix of inter-war, Victorian and Edwardian homes often on larger plots which feature front and rear gardens.
-The area includes the borough's first Neighbourhood Plan area in Highams Park. - 7.4 The regeneration potential of the area is recognised in the London Plan (2021).
+These include a mix of inter-war, Victorian and Edwardian homes often on larger plots which feature front and rear gardens.
+The area encompasses the borough's first Neighbourhood Plan area in Highams Park. - 7.4 The regeneration potential of the area is recognised in the London Plan (2021).
 The Lee Valley is designated as an Opportunity Area at sub-regional level and Highams Park is designated as a Strategic Area for Regeneration.
-The area is also located within the UK Innovation Corridor. - 7.5 The North of the borough has great opportunities for housing, employment and cultural growth.
+The area is also located within the UK Innovation Corridor. - 7.5 The north of the borough has great opportunities for housing, employment and cultural growth.
 It is a mixed area of relatively low-density residential housing, employment land and retail.
 Epping Forest and the borough's fringe of Green Belt are major green assets which give this part of the borough an exceptional character.
 In the context of future development in Central and South Waltham Forest, and planned schemes emerging in adjacent boroughs, the area offers opportunities to improve linkages within the borough, to neighbouring areas and beyond.